0xGeorgii/0xgeorgii.github.io/articles/just-in-time-hooking.md

 }
 ```

-3. `corJitFlag` a bunch of flags indicated broad attributes and parameters of the code for different compiler optimization approaches.
+3. `corJitFlag` is a bunch of flags that indicate broad attributes and parameters of the code for different compiler optimization approaches.
 Its data we need, for sure [Here](https://github.com/GeorgePlotnikov/ClrAnalyzer/blob/master/ClrAnalyzer.Core/Compiler/CorJitFlags.cs) is a C# wrapper for using this.

 4. `nativeEntry`